DataWraith/sco/README.md

 ## The `sco` library

-This repository contains an implementation of Soft Condercet Optimization in TypeScript.
+This repository contains an implementation of Soft Condorcet Optimization in TypeScript.
 It expects the prior ratings of each player and an array of outcomes as input and returns an updated set of ratings for each player.